 You may have seen the Murder Mystery dinner party sets in shops or even taken part in one yourself.
 If you haven’t heard of them, basically you host a themed dinner party, where every guest plays a role in a fictional murder mystery.
 Throughout the night, you all follow the guidelines to uncover together which one of you is the murderer.

 Find a Murder Mystery you want to host, put on a really good night and ask your guests for a small fee or donation to attend.

 Halloween is also an excuse to throw a fancy-dress party with prizes galore.

 Include a terror tombola, a best-dressed competition and Halloweeny activities to give the event a boost, such as dunking for apples, a pumpkin carving contest and a fancy-dress photo booth with fun props and accessories.

 If you’re feeling really enthusiastic, you could even set up an obstacle course or treasure hunt for guests, with creepy obstacles to get around, such as prop cobwebs, pumpkins and even live actors (ie. you and your friends/ family members) jumping out and blocking the trail.

 8. Autumn's got talent!

 Love to sing?
 I hear a Rocky Horror Show/ Dracula Spectacular coming along!
-Or why not hosty your own local talent show or acoustic night and pop it on the neighborhood Facebook group?
+Or why not host your own local talent show or acoustic night and pop it on the neighbourhood Facebook group?
 See if you can hold it in your town/village hall and invite anyone and everyone to come and show off their skills!